dnizzolo/ski/README.md

 # SKI

-A simple system to explore combinators inspired by the book [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird) by Raymond Smullyan.
+A simple system to explore combinatory logic and lambda calculus inspired by the book [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird) by Raymond Smullyan.